-1. Auschwitz: If You Cried, You Died.
+- 1. Auschwitz: If You Cried, You Died.
 Two survivors chronicle their journey back to Auschwitz and recount their experience there as teenagers.
 Interwoven with current pictures of the camp is explicit footage of the Nazi era.
-Color and black and white; 30 minutes.
+Color and black and white; 30 minutes. - 2.
+Escape from Sobibor.

-2. Camp of Hope and Despair: Westerbork Concentration Camp, 1939 - 1945.
-Unique film record of the Dutch transit camp from which approximately 100,000 prisoners were deported to Auschwitz and Sobibor.
-Original footage and survivor testimony document how prisoners continued with their lives despite impending deportation.
-Color and black and white; 1 hour.

-4. Escape from Sobibor.
 Dramatization of the largest prisoner escape from a Nazi death camp.
 Stars Alan Arkin, Rutger Hauer and Joanna Pakula.
-Color; 2 hours.

-5. Kitty: Return to Auschwitz.
+Color; 2 hours. - 3.
+Kitty: Return to Auschwitz.
 Kitty Hart, a survivor who spent her teen years in Auschwitz, returns to the camp with her son to describe her experience.
-Color; 1 hour, 20 minutes.

-6. Oprah Winfrey and Elie Wiesel at Auschwitz.
+Color; 1 hour, 20 minutes. - 4.
+Oprah Winfrey and Elie Wiesel at Auschwitz.
 Powerful interview with Wiesel as he and Oprah walk through Auschwitz.
 Suggested supplement for classes reading Night.
-Color and black and white; 50 minutes.

-7. Triumph of Memory.
+Color and black and white; 50 minutes. - 5.
+Triumph of Memory.
 Non-Jewish resistance fighters sent to concentration camps recount their experience in Mauthausen, Buchenwald and Auschwitz-Birkenau.
-Color; 30 minutes.

-V. CULTURAL RESISTANCE: ART, MUSIC, POETRY AND EDUCATION (see also Life and Resistance in Ghettos and Camps; Experiences of Children)
+Color; 30 minutes. - V. CULTURAL RESISTANCE: ART, MUSIC, POETRY AND EDUCATION (see also Life and Resistance in Ghettos and Camps; Experiences of Children)

-1. Art, Music and Education As Strategies for Survival: Theresienstadt 1941-1945 edited by Anne D. Dutlinger.
+- 1. Art, Music and Education As Strategies for Survival: Theresienstadt 1941-1945 edited by Anne D. Dutlinger.
 Herodias, 2001.
-Historical essays supplement images of the secret art created by both children and adults in Theresienstadt, including detailed discussion of the artists, ghetto life and creative response to oppression.

-2. The King of Children: A Portrait of Janusz Korczak by Betty Jean Lifton.
-Schocken Books, 1989.
+Historical essays supplement images of the secret art created by both children and adults in Theresienstadt, including detailed discussion of the artists, ghetto life, and creative response to oppression. - 2.
+The King of Children: A Portrait of Janusz Korczak by Betty Jean Lifton.
+Farrar Straus & Giroux, 1988.
 Biography of physician/educator who headed a Warsaw Ghetto orphanage, using his unique educational philosophy of self-government and creative response to help his children through these perilous years and through their deportation to Treblinka.